fluxcd/flux2/docs/cmd/gotk_create_kustomization.md

       --prune                           enable garbage collection
       --sa-name string                  service account name
       --sa-namespace string             service account namespace
-      --source string                   source that contains the Kubernetes manifests, format '<kind>/<name>' where kind can be GitRepository or Bucket, if kind is not specified it defaults to GitRepository
+      --source string                   source that contains the Kubernetes manifests in the format '[<kind>/]<name>', where kind can be GitRepository or Bucket, if kind is not specified it defaults to GitRepository
       --validation string               validate the manifests before applying them on the cluster, can be 'client' or 'server'
 ```